apinge/TechPuzzle/README.md

-# asr_tts_learning
+# aTechPuzzle
-An exploration of ASR and TTS technologies with organized learning resources
+A collection of diverse technical experiments and small projects.